Heyflaw/feelings/README.md

-# Fellings Project with Next.js
+# Feelings Project with Next.js